KarimAguilar/job-application-tracker/README.md

 > **If the spreadsheet does not exist yet**, the notebook will offer to create one for you and ask
 > for your Gmail address so it can share it back with you.
 Be aware that a sheet created this way is
 > owned by the service account and lives in *its* Drive, not yours.
 Creating the sheet yourself and
-> sharing it with the service account is the cleaner path.
+> sharing it with the service account is the best option.

 ### Keep the key private

 `credentials.json` is listed in `.gitignore` and will not be committed.
 Treat it like a password: anyone holding that file can read and write every Google Sheet the service account has access to.

-If you ever commit it by accident, go straight to the Google Cloud Console, delete that key under the service account's **Keys** tab, and generate a new one.
-Removing the file in a later commit is not enough — it stays in the repository's history.

 ---